-Ulysses S. Grant: Mexican American War
+Ulysses S. Grant: Mexican-American War

 Thomas' Legion

-Causes and Motives: American Civil War
+American Civil War

 Organization of Union and Confederate Armies: Infantry, Cavalry, Artillery

-American Civil War: Union and Confederate Navies
+Civil War Navy: Union Navy and Confederate Navy

 American Civil War: The Soldier's Life